nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-mobile/how-to-customize-nuxeo-mobile-workflow-tasks-layout.md

 }
 ```

-Save then deploy the package.
+Save and deploy your package.

-### Test your configuration on mobile
+## Test Your Configuration

-Open Nuxeo Mobile app and set your local url. (can be found on ip tools according to your OS. ex : 172.16.32.75:8080)
+Open your Nuxeo Mobile application and set your local URL.</br>
+It can be found on IP tools according to your OS, ex: `http://172.16.32.75:8080`.

+{{#> callout type='warning' }}
+it will work only on Android as iOS will block any http connection except localhost.
+For iOS, there are third party tools such as https://serveo.net/ and https://ngrok.com/ to easily have a https server.
+{{/callout}}

+On your Nuxeo Platform instance:
+1. Create a document type Contract
+1. Start a workflow contractValidation
+1. Assign the review to Administrator.

+Once it's done, on your mobile application:
+1. Log in as `Administrator`</br>
+    On the first page you can see your pending tasks.
-Login as administrator ; Assuming you created a document of type “contract” (again, the previous tutorial should be completed), go to this document on mobile and click on the overflow button > start process.
+1. Go to your task on the contract document   and click on the overflow button > **Start Process**.

-A task is affected to the Administrator user.
-When opening this task, it should look likes this :
+A task is assigned to the Administrator.
+When opening this task, it should look like this:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/CLIENT-APPS/Mobile/HOW_TO_workflows_task_result